rmorehig/github-jobs/README.md

 # Github Jobs

-Job Searh app using Github API: https://jobs.github.com/api
+Job search app using Github API: https://jobs.github.com/api

 - User story: I can see a list of jobs in a city by default
 - User story: I can search for jobs with a given keyword